codingPhuc/obsidian_git_AI/first order logic.md

 - a variable is a term all by itself and able to serve as the argument of a function
 - usually represented by lowercase letters
-- A term with no vaiables is called a ground term
+- A term with no vaiables is called a ground term types of logics

+this is all the thing i want the most in t